abe-winter/yaml-settings/README.md

       name: terms
       description: "Email when there's a security notice or a change in our terms."
 ```
-* in your view XML:
+* in your view XML
 ```xml
 <app_package.YamlSettings
     android:id="@+id/yaml_settings"